terramate-io/terramate/docs/getting-started/index.md

 - /dev/mysite
         [~] mysite.tf

-Hint: '+', '~' and '-' means the file was created, changed and deleted, respectively.
+Hint: '+', '~' and '-' mean the file was created, changed and deleted, respectively.
 ```

 Commit the changed files with `git commit -am 'changed dev title'`, then run `terramate list --changed`.
 This command displays stacks with outstanding changes compared to the main branch: